Introduction of Sha Ren:Spiny Amomum Fruit or Fructus Amomi.

 Ecological environment: The Amomum longiligulare T.L.Wu., grows in a damp place under the forest.
 Geographical distribution: This species mainly distributes in Xishuangbanna of Yunnan, it is introduced and planted in Guangdong and Hainan of China.

 The Amomum villosum Lour. var. xanthioides T. L. Wu et Senjen species variants and positive external morphology is very similar, the difference is the point: This variant rhizome apex buds, leaves are mostly green, turns green when ripe.
 Its flowering period is from April to May, fruiting period from July to September.

 Amomum longiligulare T. L. Wu, differs from Amomum villosum Lour: This species ligule very long, length 2~4.5 cm.
 Fruit with apparent 3 blunt edges, peel thick hard, flaky, soft spines split, easily identified.
 It is flowering is from April to June, fruiting period is from June to September.

-Habitat distribution: Villosum mainly grows and produced in Guangdong, Guangxi and other provinces of China.
-It also grows and produced at South Asia area including Thailand, Myanmar, etc.
+Habitat distribution: Villosum mainly grows in Guangdong, Guangxi, and other areas of China.
+It also grows in areas of South Asia area include Thailand, Myanmar, etc.